-It’s been more than two years since Neil Diamond announced his retirement from live performance due to Parkinson’s disease, but that didn’t stop the beloved singer from surprising fans in Las Vegas Saturday Night (March 7).
-Diamond turned up unbilled at the 24th annual Keep Memory Alive Power of Love gala, the benefit event for the Lou Ruvo Center for Brain Health, Cleveland Clinic, and sang seven of his its for an audience of 1,500 VIPs: “Cracklin’ Rosie,” “Hello Again,” “Forever in Blue Jeans,” Love on the Rocks,” “I Am … I Said,” “September Morn” and “Sweet Caroline.”
+It had been more than two years since Neil Diamond announced his retirement from live performance due to Parkinson’s disease, but that didn’t stop the beloved singer from surprising fans in Las Vegas on March 7, 2020.
+Diamond turned up un-billed that Saturday night at the 24th annual Keep Memory Alive Power of Love gala, the benefit event for the Lou Ruvo Center for Brain Health, Cleveland Clinic, and sang seven of his hits for an audience of 1,500 VIPs: “Cracklin’ Rosie,” “Hello Again,” “Forever in Blue Jeans,” Love on the Rocks,” “I Am … I Said,” “September Morn” and “Sweet Caroline.”

 According to a report in the Las Vegas Review-Journal, Diamond was joined for the latter by guests Sammy Hagar, Chris Isaak, Kenny “Babyface” Edmonds, Billy Ray Cyrus and Katlyn Nichol.